About — The Invisible Threads Lab™

 Kate had covered enough of the world to know that wasn't just burnout.
 The roots run deeper.
 When people operate in survival mode — fight, flight, freeze, appeasement — they can't think clearly, collaborate, or lead well.
 Without a way to stabilize and reset, these patterns seep into classrooms, newsrooms, boardrooms, and Congress.

 The coverage helped The Washington Post win the Pulitzer Prize for Public Service.
 What it left Kate with was more complex — a reckoning with trauma, burnout, and moral injury that led her to leave traditional media.
-She began investigating how personal healing can lead to civic renewal, training with trauma and resilience experts, becoming a certified Resilience Toolkit facilitator, and helping develop a systems change framework with Georgetown University.
+She began investigating how personal healing can lead to civic renewal, training with trauma and resilience experts, becoming a certified Resilience Toolkit facilitator, and helping develop the Georgetown University Red House Journey Framework, a humanistic systems change approach to solving complex problems.

 Kate found a way through.
 The Lab exists to make sure others don't have to find it alone.